 5. See the Romanian Sphinx

 This particular rock, the sphinx, got its name due to its resemblance to the Egyptian Sphinx.
-It displays what seems to be a head of a human emerging out of the rocks.
+It displays what seems to be the head of a human emerging out of the rocks.
 Although the rock has been around for quite some time, it only got its name in 1935, which made it even more popular.

 6. Visit Bigăr Cascade Falls